re-mote-sensing/re-mote/README.md

 A server programmed in Go for fast and concurrent connections.
 - A progressive web application designed in React with a custom API.
     - Progressive web application allows you to browse your data on your phone.
-    - CCustom API makes it easily integrate with other systems.
+    - Custom API makes it easily integrate with other systems.
 - A time-series database (InfluxDB) for simple data storage and a smaller footprint.
 Time series databases assume that insertions are more frequent than queries, so it allows for the fast insertion of large amounts of data, such as water quality data.
-[Learn More](https://gitlab.cas.mcmaster.ca/re-mote/publications/-/tree/master/FadhelSekerinskiYao18Timeseries).
+[Learn More](https://gitlab.cas.mcmaster.ca/re-mote/publications/-/tree/master/FadhelSekerinskiYao18Timeseries)

 ## 🛰 LoRa & Mesh Network